 Philosophy | Critical Theory

-In more recent years, she has turned her attention especially to the injustice of what she calls the "prison-industrial complex."
-She has stated that she sees radical prison reform as the great abolition movement of the twenty-first century.
-To this end, Davis co-founded the national grassroots prison-abolition organization, Critical Resistance.
+In more recent years, she has turned her attention to the injustice of what she calls the "prison-industrial complex."
+She has stated that she sees radical prison reform as the great abolition movement of the 21st century.
+To this end, Davis co-founded the national grassroots prison-abolition organization Critical Resistance.

 Henry Louis Gates, Jr.

 Literary Theory | Africana Studies

-Gates was born in Keyser, West Virginia, in 1950.
+Gates is a literary critic, teacher, historian, filmmaker, and public intellectual who was born in Keyser, West Virginia, in 1950.
 He is currently the Alphonse Fletcher University Professor at Harvard University and Director of Harvard's Hutchins Center for African and African American Research.

 History | Jurisprudence

-Gordon-Reed is best known for her ground-breaking work on the Hemings family of slaves who were owned by Thomas Jefferson and lived on his Virginia plantation, Monticello.
-In many research articles and three best-selling books, she reviewed earlier historical research and advanced new arguments in support of the thesis that Jefferson's slave Sally Hemings was the mother of as many as six of his children.
-After an initial period of skepticism on the part of established white historians, Gordon-Reed's work on the complex relationship between Jefferson and Hemings has by now become very widely, if not universally, accepted by the academic historical community.
+Gordon-Reed is best known for her groundbreaking research into the Hemings family, who were slaves owned by President Thomas Jefferson and lived on his Virginia plantation.
+In many research articles and three best-selling books, she advanced new arguments that Jefferson's slave Sally Hemings was the mother of as many as six of his children.
+After initial skepticism by historians, Gordon-Reed's work on the complicated relationship between Jefferson and Hemings is now widely accepted by the academic historical community.